JoshuaW13/webGcs/README.md

 ### Front end

-Our front end is React application and can be run from the front_end directory with ```npm start```.
+Our front end is React application and can be run from the front_end directory with ```npm run dev```.
 You will need npm and node js installed as prerequisites.